A plan for proper installation and maintenance is key to maximizing your carpet’s long-term performance. Start with three simple steps:

 - Extract using only clean, hot water with a unit that delivers enough power to avoid over-wetting the carpet by applying the water at a rate greater than one gallon per minute.
 Patcraft recommends CRI Gold or Platinum-rated equipment.

 - Allow adequate time for drying.
 The carpet should not be walked on during this time, as residual moisture will remove soil from the soles of shoes.

 - Make sure the HVAC is on in the facility during cleaning and for at least 12 hours afterwards.
 Additional fans can be used to expedite drying time and prevent wicking.

 Immediately removing spots and spills from your carpet will help retain its appearance and reduce the likelihood of permanent staining.
-A general spot remover, such as Shaw’s r2X or r2X Green (or other cleaning agents with the Carpet and Rug Institute Seal of Approval) will typically remove most common spots and spills, and under no circumstances should spots and spills remain untreated for more than 24 hours.
+A general spot remover, such as Shaw’s Total Care or Total Care Green (or other cleaning agents with the Carpet and Rug Institute Seal of Approval) will typically remove most common spots and spills, and under no circumstances should spots and spills remain untreated for more than 24 hours.